kgisl/makesite/content/blog/2020-10-05-osho-way-three-steps.md

 You are still asleep.
 I am just awake.
 No need to worship me.
 I will stand a guarantee, I will be your encouragement, I will not be your saviour.
 I will do my best to shake you and wake you up!

+**Tomorrow Never Comes**

+_[Sadhguru](https://www.facebook.com/IshaUSA/videos/1531261760256590/?v=1531261760256590) shares his poem about tomorrow and speaks about tomorrow as an idea, not a reality.
+This moment is the only reality.
+Tomorrow never happened to anybody but the idea of tomorrow has robbed a huge mass of people of their life._

+A day that never came but has managed to spoil every game
+One day that takes all the blame, the basis of all fear and shame
+Cripples the blossoming of the life’s flame
+A spoiler that makes life a dream
+Traps the limitless in a limited scene
+One day that takes all the blame, the basis of all fear and shame
+Cripples the blossoming of life’s flame
+A spoiler that makes life a dream
+Traps the limitless in a limited scene
+A day that never comes but the world it rules
+A day that never comes but the world it rules.